Table of Contents [Show] |

 If you enjoy unique shopping experiences, be sure to check out Capitol Market.
 This is an old train station turned into a farmer’s market, and it has a lot to offer!
 Local growers bring out the best of their produce for you to taste and take home.
 You’ll find everything from fruit to flowers and more!
 This is the perfect place to stop for lunch or to shop for fresh groceries.

 The West Virginia Veteran’s Memorial is a special place to sit and remember the sacrifices of West Virginia’s soldiers.
-Be prepared to spend about half an hour here; there’s a lot to look at and you may want to take time to process of the solemnity of the site.
-Each war has its own piece of the memorial and its own statue.
-There is also a special area dedicated to the female soldiers who have sacrificed themselves for their country.
+Be prepared to spend about half an hour here; there’s a lot to look at, and you may want to take time to process the solemnity of the site.
+Each war has its own memorial and statue.
+A special area is also dedicated to the female soldiers who have sacrificed themselves for their country.

 Address: Greenbrier Street, Charleston, WV